 To the side of the Abbey and its impressive wall, St Mary’s church was founded in 1115 to serve the Abbey’s community.
 It’s a lovely church with lots of information to guide visitors around.
 Particular points of interest are a rare wall painting of St Margaret of Antioch dating to about 1300, the gilded and painted Alabaster Tomb of Sir Anthony Browne, 13th-century wall paintings, 15th-century brasses and a 12th-century font.

-You’ll also find the Battle Tapestry, a three-metre long depiction of how the town of Battle might have developed between the years following the Battle of Hastings in 1066 to the founding of St Mary’s Parish Church in 1115 and created in the style of the Bayeux Tapestry.
+You’ll also find the Battle Tapestry, a three-metre long depiction of how the town of Battle might have developed between the years following the Battle of Hastings in 1066 and the founding of St Mary’s Parish Church in 1115.
+It was created in the style of the Bayeux Tapestry.

 Battle Festival

-Visit Battle in July and you’ll find Battle Festival in full swing.
-It’s an arts and music festival with a full programme of events and activities by internationally acclaimed, award-winning artists.
+Visit Battle in July, and you’ll find Battle Festival in full swing.
+It’s an arts and music festival with a full programme of events and activities by internationally acclaimed, award-winning artists (dates for 2026 TBC).
 Part of it also includes the Battle Scarecrow Festival and competition and you’ll find brilliant scarecrows all around the town.
+The town also hosts a Folk and Fable Festival, notable bonfire events and the famous 1066 reenactments in October.

-Take a break from the site seeing for a moment or two and head to Mountfield Winery.
+Take a break from the sightseeing for a moment or two and head to Mountfield Winery.
 It has a fabulously impressive approach and is in the most stunning setting.
 They produce award-winning sparkling wine and have their own winery and beautiful tasting rooms.

 Ashburnham Place